hamogu/doc/source/Documentation/models.rst

 a diffraction process.
 Actually, a certain percentage of the rays will not strike a grating facet; instead some will be absorbed by the grating assembly.
-The percentage of rays that intersect with a facet is specified by the appropriate vignetting parameter, LEGVig if the LETG is being used, or HEGVig and MEGVig if the HETG is used.
+The percentage of rays that intersect with a facet is specified by the appropriate vignetting parameter, :par:`LEGVig` if the LETG is being used, or :par:`HEGVig` and :par:`MEGVig` if the HETG is used.

 |marx| currently knows very little about the actual location of
 individual grating facets.
 The assumption is that the HRMA and the